 Biodiesel blends such as 2% or 5% biodiesel are more and more common in municipalities and organizations who face state, local and federal mandates to increase the volume of biofuels that they use in public vehicles.
 Higher levels of government are always happy to issue requirements dictating the behaviors of the entities below them.

-lubricity from the removal of the sulfur.
+Not only this, but biodiesel fuel users are also taking advantage of its natural lubricating properties, which can restore all of the lubricity properties of the diesel fuel that were lost when the sulfur was reduced by over 98%.
+A blend of as little as 2% biodiesel methyl ester into an in-spec diesel fuel base will restore all of the lost lubricity from the removal of the sulfur.
 This keeps these principalities from having to purchase additional lubricity additives from their fuel suppliers.
 So it is a win–win situation for these fuel usage.
 They get a high lubricating diesel fuel blend, and they get to claim a certain number of gallons of renewable biofuels used towards the mandate that they are seeping from further up the political food chain.

-Ethanol blends are more sensitive to storage problems then diesel fuels are.
-That may be because gasoline itself is more highly refined and more sensitive than diesel fuels are.
-Ethanol blends attract water much more easily than diesel fuel blends do.
+Ethanol blends are more sensitive to storage problems then diesel fuels.
+That may be because gasoline itself is more highly refined and more sensitive than diesel fuels.
+Ethanol blends attract water much more easily than diesel fuel blends.
 The ethanol molecule is a natural chemical attractor of water.
+Some take issue with the common parlayance of saying ethanol "pulls water in from the air".
+Technically it doesn't pull it in more than it readily absorbs the water that naturally comes in contact with the blend.

-And this can be a big problem for stored ethanol fuel blends.
+This water issue can be a big problem for stored ethanol fuel blends.
 This water accelerates oxidative and breakdown of ethanol fuels, contributes to the same type of microbial infestation problems in ethanol blends, and can initiate phase separation.
-Phase separation happens when an ethanol blend, such as a 5% or a 10% or 15% blend, absorbs water from the atmosphere.
+Phase separation happens when an ethanol blend, such as a 5%, 10%, or 15% blend absorbs too much water from the atmosphere.
 When the amount of absorbed water exceeds the water tolerance of the fuel blend, the water absorbed will actually pull the ethanol out of solution with the gasoline.
 What ends up in the tank is a mixture of water and ethanol at the bottom with the remaining gasoline on top.

-This post was published on May 9, 2014 and was updated on March 29, 2018.
+This post was published on October 1, 2020 and was updated on October 1, 2020.